2000–01 New York Knicks season

 During the NBA All-Star weekend at the MCI Center in Washington, D.C., Houston and Sprewell were both selected for the 2001 NBA All-Star Game, as members of the Eastern Conference All-Star team; it was the final All-Star appearance for both players.
 In addition, Houston also participated in the NBA Three-Point Shootout.

-In the 2001 NBA playoffs, the Knicks took a 2–1 series lead over the 5th-seeded Raptors in the Eastern Conference First Round.
-However, the Knicks failed to advance to the second round for the first time in ten years, as they were beaten by the Raptors in five games, after a 93–89 Game 5 home loss at Madison Square Garden.
+In the Eastern Conference First Round of the 2001 NBA playoffs, and for the second consecutive year, the Knicks faced off against the 5th–seeded Raptors, who were led by All-Star guard Vince Carter, All-Star center Antonio Davis, and former Knicks forward Charles Oakley.
+With the series tied at 1–1, the Knicks won Game 3 over the Raptors on the road, 97–89 at the Air Canada Centre to take a 2–1 series lead.
+However, the Knicks lost the next two games, which included a Game 5 loss to the Raptors at home, 93–89 at Madison Square Garden, thus losing in a hard-fought five-game series; it was the first time that the Knicks lost in the opening round of the NBA playoffs since the 1990–91 season.

 The Knicks finished fourth in the NBA in home-game attendance, with an attendance of 810,283 at Madison Square Garden during the regular season.
 Following the season, Rice was traded to the Houston Rockets after only one season in New York.
 Also following the season, due to lingering injuries, Johnson, Longley and Bogues all retired.

-The Knicks would not return to the NBA playoffs until 2004.
+The Knicks would not return to the NBA playoffs again until the 2003–04 season.